 Building Information Models are widely used in architecture/engineering/construction (AEC) industry, as it supports information management throughout the life-cycle of a building in the form of a product and a process.
 Here discusses the SWOT analysis of strengths and weakness of implementing BIM as well as the opportunities and treats this implementation may bring to the construction industry.

-- SWOT analysis says that BIM can help reduce the waste and thereby save the precious time and money spent for a project.
+- SWOT analysis says that BIM can help reduce the waste and thereby save the precious time and money spent on a project.

 - BIM gives the 3D designs of a building project, which is an improved feature of this method.